genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/05_access-control/05_sso-saml.md

     }
 ```
 :::warning
-The `loginEndpoint` is the URL to which the front end is redirected once the full SAML workflow has been completed and an SSO_TOKEN has been issued.
+The `loginEndpoint` is the URL to which the front end is redirected once the full SAML workflow has been completed and an `SSO_TOKEN` has been issued.
-If this URL itself is a redirect, the SSO_TOKEN query parameter could be lost.
+If this URL itself is a redirect, the `SSO_TOKEN` query parameter could be lost.

 Additionally, if the web server is routing via scripts, navigating to this URL could throw a **404 Not Found** error.
-The remedy in this case is to add an override for 404 errors to redirect back to your application logon screen.
+The remedy in this case is to add an override for 404 errors to redirect back to your application login screen.
 An example of how to do this in NGINX is here:
 ```
 error_page 404 =200 /index.html;
 ```
 :::

-If necessary, ou can define advanced configuration in the file **onelogin.saml.properties**.
+If necessary, you can define advanced configuration in the file **onelogin.saml.properties**.
 You need to use this if - for example - you need to configure a key for signing the authn request.

 Once this is configured, a service provider metadata endpoint will be available on: `https://{url}/gwf/saml/metadata?idp={idp name}`.